melo601/YoutubeVancet/README.md

 ## YouTube Vanced for Android Car screen (Not Android Auto)

-Do NOT DOWNLOAD THIS ON NON ANDROID CAR DEVICE
+Do NOT DOWNLOAD THIS ON NON ANDROID CAR DEVICE !!!

 Most Android Car screen are only have armeabi-v7a architecture and running Android 10 with some CPU like Spreadtrum,Allwinner,Rockchip,etc

-Android package name changed to com.android.car.vanced instead of com.vanced.android.youtube because some Android car screen are have YouTube Vanced official installed as system app and can't be uninstalled

 Different : Only use armeabi-v7a architecture and black theme.